First published on 24/02/2015 10:23

 I could go on to ToC and...
-The power of the shared lie.
+The power of the shared lie and why people will defend a lie more fiercely than they'll promote a truth.
 How comedy works.
 Envy.
 Bistable images.
 The allure of symmetry.
+Why we dislike paradoxes.
 Deference.
 Hats.
 'Reflex-Loop' reasoning.
 The nonsense bunny-hop.
 Wabi-Sabi.
 The Will - free as a bird.
 The terror of being proved wrong.
 Wonderfulness.
 The ragged jumble of language.

 One day I'll try to finish this, to neaten it all out.
 And I will get all the references properly referenced.
 But, for now, I'm too, too tired, and this will have to do.

 So that's that.
 There's yer model of Reason.
 A bit scratty and incomplete.
 But I dare say you get the gist, and perhaps you can explain it better.
 Fill in the gaps.
 Point out where the ToC is useful or damaging, help or hinderance.
 What do you think?
 Is it good or bad?
 True or false?
 Right or wrong?

 Anyway, that'll do for the time being.
 Now I need to apply myself to the next problem, which I'll take to be "how do humans value things", or, in common words, the science of Economics.
 I have no more training in Economics than I do in anything else, so it'll be interesting to see what I come up with...